eduMFA/eduMFA/doc/workflows_and_tools/tools/index.rst

 Set a new tokeninfo-key and a new tokeninfo-value or update the tokeninfo-value of an existing key.

-This will only work together it is not possible to set a tokeninfo-key or a tokenifno-value individually.
+This will only work together it is not possible to set a tokeninfo-key or a tokeninfo-value individually.

 Example::